Unlock the potential of multi-cancer early detection

 Cancer Signal Detection

-Galleri has been trained on the largest known methylation database to identify patterns common to many cancers.
-It checks over 1 million methylation sites covering >100,000 genomic regions in DNA11.
-The Galleri test applies machine learning and pattern-recognition to identify abnormal DNA methylation patterns and detect a cancer signal shared by more than 50 types of cancer.1
+The Galleri test has been trained on the largest known methylation database to identify patterns common to many cancers.
+It checks hundreds of thousands of methylation sites covering the most relevant genomic regions in DNA.9 The Galleri test can screen for a signal shared by more than 50 types of cancer.1

 Cancer Signal Origin Prediction

-If a cancer signal is detected, Galleri predicts the tissue type or organ associated with the cancer signal to help guide the next steps to diagnosis.1,2
+If a cancer signal is detected, the Galleri test predicts the most likely tissue type or organ associated with the cancer signal to help guide the next steps to diagnosis.
+1

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
 The Galleri test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 Galleri is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.